pfizer-opensource/sit2standpy/paper/paper.md

 ---
-title: 'PySit2Stand: Python package for Sit-to-Stand transition detection and quantification'
+title: 'Sit2StandPy: An Open-Source Python Package for Detecting and Quantifying Sit-to-Stand Transitions Using an Accelerometer on the Lower Back'
 tags:
   - Python
   - Biomechanics